MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-cleardepthstencilview.md

 ## -remarks

+Only direct and bundle commands lists support support this operation.

 <b>ClearDepthStencilView</b> may be used to initialize resources which alias the same heap memory.
 See <a href="/windows/desktop/api/d3d12/nf-d3d12-id3d12device-createplacedresource">CreatePlacedResource</a> for more details.

 <h3><a id="Runtime_validation"></a><a id="runtime_validation"></a><a id="RUNTIME_VALIDATION"></a>Runtime validation</h3>